Tag: Healthy Communities and Ecosystems

 Global Greengrants Fund Spotlighted in New Grantmaking Resource

 For 25 years, Global Greengrants Fund has awarded funding to grassroots-level organizations around the world utilizing a process and model that is the opposite of most funders.
-Tapping into a network of global advisors – experts with connections on the ground – to source groups, Global Greengrants Fund finds activists on the frontlines, working from […]
+Tapping into a network of global advisors – experts with connections on the ground – to source groups, Global Greengrants Fund finds grassroots groups on the frontlines, working […]

 Look to the Frontlines to Save the Planet from Climate Change

-On Monday, October 8, the Intergovernmental Panel on Climate Change, a U.N. – sponsored group of the world’s top scientists, released a much-anticipated report on our warming world.
+By Alex Grossman, Director of Communications On Monday, October 8, the Intergovernmental Panel on Climate Change, a U.N. – sponsored group of the world’s top scientists, released a much-anticipated report on our warming world.
 And the verdict?
-We only have 12 years left – at the most – to change our habits, halt the steadily increasing temperatures and avert a global […]
+We only have 12 years left – at the most – to change our habits, halt the steadily […]

 Reforesting a Brighter Future in Zimbabwe

 Words by Jodie Stempel, GGF UK Intern.
-Meet Shamiso Mupara: local activist with a vision for change for her village in Zimbabwe.
+Meet Shamiso Mupara: local environmental defender with a vision for change for her village in Zimbabwe.
 Shamiso and her family grew up in Marange, an area affected by large-scale diamond operations.
-The village has experienced many political and environmental consequences as a result of diamond mining – including polluted water […]
+The village has experienced many political and environmental consequences as a result of diamond mining – including polluted […]

 VICTORY: Canadian Court Overturns Approval of Kinder Morgan Pipeline